-In Year 7, students study modules covering the three Sciences of Biology, Chemistry and Physics.
+In Year 8, students study modules covering the three Sciences of Biology, Chemistry and Physics.
 Each module is based upon the corresponding unit from the National Curriculum for England for Key Stage 3.

-- To provide students with a broad and balanced introduction to the three sciences - To develop interest and enthusiasm in the subject and to highlight its everyday relevance - To develop skills that (a) encourage efficient and safe practice (b) are relevant to the study and practice of science (for example graph drawing) - To develop attitudes relevant to science such as enquiry, initiative, inventiveness, concern for accuracy and precision - To furnish our students with the necessary knowledge, skills and understanding to successfully embark upon an IGCSE Science course - To enable students to make an informed choice pertaining to which of the three sciences they should wish to pursue at IGCSE level
+- To provide students with a broad and balanced introduction to the three sciences - To develop interest and enthusiasm in the subject and to highlight its everyday relevance - To develop skills that (a) encourage efficient and safe practice (b) are relevant to the study and practice of science - To develop attitudes relevant to science such as enquiry, initiative, inventiveness, concern for accuracy and precision - To furnish our students with the necessary knowledge, skills and understanding in order to successfully embark upon an IGCSE Science course - To enable students to make an informed choice pertaining to which of the three Sciences they should wish to pursue at IGCSE level

-- To work safely in a science laboratory observing health and safety rules - To make measurements, observations and record data in an ordered fashion - To practise laboratory skills and techniques - · For students to become confident in the use of scientific language
+- To work safely in a science laboratory observing health and safety rules - To make measurements, observations and record data in an ordered fashion - To practise simple laboratory skills and techniques